fe-o2/state_machine_exercise/README.md

 to check for things like circular dependencies, duplicate or unreachable states, impossible transitions, input alphabet containing missing symbols, mismatched types (and so on) without having to change the StateMachine class itself.
 - Given more time:
-1. I would consider injecting a more robust validator interface into the factory to allow for more flexibility in validation strategies.
+1. I would consider injecting a robust validator interface into the factory to allow for more flexibility in validation strategies.
 2. Storing different state machine configurations (as json objects) in a database or other storage mechanism for dynamic loading at runtime.

 ### Code is organized appropriately both within each file and as a project itself and conforms to accepted standards/norms for the language